probabilistic-numerics/probnum/docs/source/tutorials.rst

 Linear Operators
 ----------------

-Linear algebra is fundamental to arguably most of scientific computation.
+Linear algebra is essential to virtually all of scientific computation.
 ProbNum implements (finite-dimensional) linear operators in a memory-efficient manner with support for lazy arithmetic.

 .. nbgallery::